wp-plugins/dynamic-widgets/readme.txt

 == Changelog ==

+= Version 1.2.3 =

+* Added default widget display setting option for Search Page.

 = Version 1.2.2 =

-* Added detection for posts page when front page display is set to static page.
+* Added detection for posts page when front page display is set to static page (more or less a bugfix for 1.2.1).

 = Version 1.2.1 =

 * Added functionality when front page display is set to static page.

 = Version 1.2 =